I am a prospective student. When do I start the financial aid application process?

 Prospective students do not need to submit any application materials to the financial aid office until they have been admitted into HMS.
 Admitted students will receive financial aid application instructions with their letters of acceptance from the Admissions Office.

 What is the deadline to apply for financial aid?

-The financial aid deadline for incoming students is April 15th.
-Award decisions for on-time, completed applications will be processed and mailed out by May 15th.
+The financial aid deadline for incoming students is April 1st.
+Award decisions for on-time, completed applications will be processed and emailed by April 30th.

-The financial aid deadline for continuing students is May 15th.
-On-time applications will be processed and mailed out in July.
+The financial aid deadline for continuing students is May 1st.
+On-time applications will be processed with award notifications emailed in July.

 Timely submission of all application materials is essential as financial aid decisions are based on financial need and availability of funds: late applicants could jeopardize their access to limited sources of aid.